MarcMorado/MarcMorado/README.md

         primarily focusing on crafting user-friendly experiences with React.js.<br>
     </i><br>
     <i>
-💻 I have honed my skills in the vast world of front-end development, particularly reveling in the intricacies of Three.js, which has allowed me to render impressive 3D graphics and create immersive web experiences.<br>
+💻 I have honed my skills in the vast world of front-end development, particularly reveling in the intricacies of Three.js, which has allowed me to render impressive 3D graphics and create immersive web experiences.

 🚀 Additionally, I am proficient in Next.js, helping me build server-side rendering and static site generation for React web applications.
 My toolkit also includes modern JavaScript, HTML5, CSS3, ensuring I am prepared to tackle any challenges and deliver high-quality, performance-optimized, and scalable projects.<br>